 - Understand smoking urges.
 In time, the urges to smoke are brief and the urge will fade.

 - Take several slow, deep breaths.
 Focus on the air moving easily in and out of your body.

 - Imagine yourself in a favorite place where you are content and comfortable.
 Continue breathing easily.
 While you relax, let the image be as vivid as possible.
 Afterwards, you will find the urge to smoke has been replaced by a sense of calm.

 - Chew on toothpicks.

 - Chew on sugar free candy and mints.

-- Find hobbies or crafts to work on.
+- Find hobbies or crafts to do.

-- Chew on fruit and vegetable sticks.
+- Chew fruit and vegetable sticks.